George Borrow: Spanish mission

 Such was Borrow's success that on 11 November 1835 he set off for Spain, once more as a Bible Society agent.
 Borrow said that he stayed in Spain for nearly five years.
 His reminiscences of Spain were the basis of his travelogue The Bible in Spain (1843).
 He wrote:

 [T]he huge population of Madrid, with the exception of a sprinkling of foreigners... is strictly Spanish, though a considerable portion are not natives of the place.
 Here are no colonies of Germans, as at Saint Petersburg; no English factories, as at Lisbon; no multitudes of insolent Yankees lounging through the streets, as at the Havannah, with an air which seems to say, the land is our own whenever we choose to take it; but a population which, however strange or wild, and composed of various elements, is Spanish, and will remain so as long as the city itself shall exist.

-Borrow translated the Gospel of Luke into the Romani and Basque languages.
+Borrow translated the Gospel of Luke into the Romani (Caló language) and Basque languages.
 These were published in 1838, but both translations were banned for personal sale, with only public libraries being permitted copies.